Diegochucho93/AWSCloudWeatherApp/README.md

 - Verify database credentials in `.env` file
 - Check if the database exists: `psql -U postgres -l`

-### API Key Error

-- Make sure you've set the `WEATHER_API_KEY` in your `.env` file
-- Verify the API key is active on OpenWeatherMap
-- Note: New API keys may take a few hours to activate

 ### Port Already in Use

 If port 3000 is already in use, you can change it in `server.js`: